joshrhughes/JS-DOM-GAME/README/README.md

 [My Trello Board](https://trello.com/b/Advm7G6D/project-1-user-stories)

 ## Requirements
-- [] Render a game in the browser
+- [x] Render a game in the browser
-- [] Include two players (either two humans, or human and computer)
+- [x] Include two players (either two humans, or human and computer)
-- [] Design logic for winning & visually display which player won
+- [x] Design logic for winning & visually display which player won
-- [] Include separate HTML / CSS / JavaScript files
+- [x] Include separate HTML / CSS / JavaScript files
-- [] Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles
+- [?]
+Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles
-- [] Use Javascript or jQuery for DOM manipulation
+- [x] Use Javascript or jQuery for DOM manipulation
-- [] Deploy your game online, where the rest of the world can access it
+- [x] Deploy your game online, where the rest of the world can access it
-- [] Use semantic markup for HTML and CSS (adhere to best practices)
+- [?]
+Use semantic markup for HTML and CSS (adhere to best practices)